craigbarnes/lua-gumbo/README.md

 ### Using GNU Make

-By default, the Makefile will consult [pkg-config] for the appropriate Lua variables.
+By default, the Makefile will consult [pkg-config] for the appropriate build variables.
 Usually the following commands will be sufficient:

     make
     make check
     [sudo] make install

-The following pkg-config names are searched in order and the first one to be found is used (yes, these all exist in the wild):
+The following pkg-config names are searched in order and the first one to be found is used:

-    lua lua53 lua5.3 lua-5.3 lua52 lua5.2 lua-5.2 lua51 lua5.1 lua-5.1 luajit
+    lua53 lua5.3 lua-5.3 lua52 lua5.2 lua-5.2 lua51 lua5.1 lua-5.1 lua luajit

-If, for example, your system has both `lua.pc` and `luajit.pc` installed then `lua.pc` will be used by default.
+If, for example, your system has both `lua5.3.pc` and `luajit.pc` installed then `lua5.3.pc` will be used by default.
 You can override this default behavior by specifying the `LUA_PC` variable.
 To build for LuaJIT, in this case, use: